TimelordUK/HackerTopNews/README.md

   There are some unit tests which can be run, these include a test time service so the time can be eplicitely set rather than using system time.
 There is also a Moq using real life data of the Hacker API.
 This is done with DI, see TestNews/Support/TestAppBuilder.

+  ## Test coverage

+  Using R# (which was only used for this purpose), coverage stats show ~80% coverage of the application